-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 - Stretches your skills as a writer

-Here’s an example of second person point of view:
+Here's an example from the breakout bestseller Bright Lights, Big City by Jay Mclnerney (probably the most popular example that uses second person point of view):

 You have friends who actually care about you and speak the language of the inner self.
 You have avoided them of late.
 Your soul is as disheveled as your apartment, and until you can clean it up a little you don't want to invite anyone inside.

-Novels that use second person point of view.
-Second person point of view isn’t used frequently, however there are some notable examples of it.
+Second person narration isn't used frequently, however there are some notable examples of it.

-Bright Lights, Big City, the breakout bestseller by Jay McInerney about the New York City nightlife and drug scene in the 1980s, is probably the most popular example of a second person novel.

-However, there are many experimental novels and short stories that use second person, and writers such as William Faulkner, Nathaniel Hawthorne, and Albert Camus played with the style.
+There are also many experimental novels and short stories that use second person, and writers such as William Faulkner, Nathaniel Hawthorne, and Albert Camus played with the style.

-Breaking the fourth wall.
 In the plays of William Shakespeare, a character will sometimes turn toward the audience and speak directly to them.
+In A Midsummer Night's Dream, Puck says:

-“If we shadows have offended,” Puck says in A Midsummer Night’s Dream, “think but this, and all is mended, that you have but slumbered here while these visions did appear.”
+If we shadows have offended, think but this, and all is mended, that you have but slumbered here while these visions did appear.

-This technique of speaking directly to the audience or the reader is called breaking the fourth wall (the other three walls being the setting of the story).
-To think of it another way, it’s a way the writer can briefly use second person in a first or third person narrative.
+This narrative device of speaking directly to the audience or the reader is called breaking the fourth wall (the other three walls being the setting of the story).

+To think of it another way, it's a way the writer can briefly use second person in a first or third person narrative.

 It's a lot of fun!
 You should try it.